smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Add legend, fixed timings
 * Firefox bug traced to: Bug 1274010 - xmlhttprequest post randomly failing - https://bugzilla.mozilla.org/show_bug.cgi?id=1274010
   Do not use Firefox 47.0. ^ hours to trace and clear Ajax.
+* Added file list load and unzip (start of support for XML config file)

 #### Current TODO list (June):

+* Add support for XML config file so shpConvert can do all processing without further input; Area_id and description support; .SHP.EA.ISO.XML
 * Default geolevel_name, area_id, area_name
 * Add all fields to topojson
 * Add geolevel, goelevel name to legend